nhsconnect/integration-adaptors/mhs/README.md

 also demonstrated through Elasticache for Redis in AWS.

 The National Adaptors Common Module provides classes which implement common requirements leveraged by multiple services or modules.

+## API Documentation

+The MHS Adaptor presents a simple HTTP synchronous interface which is used to make requests to Spine.

+Please refer to the [API Documentation](outbound/openapi-docs.html) for further details.

+Examples of how this API is called can be found in the [integration tests](../integration-tests/integration_tests/) module

+## Postman collection - example requests to the MHS Adaptor

+A [Postman collection](outbound/MHS_Adaptor_Requests_postman_collection.json) is available which illustrates how the MHS Adaptor API is called.
+Once imported into [Postman](https://www.getpostman.com/) this collection provides two API request examples:

+Before sending these requests, you will amend the details of the request as follows:
+ - Set the `from-asid` message header to the ASID of your spine endpoint, as provided to you by NHS Digital
+ - In the Body, replace two instances of the string `FROM_ASID` with the ASID of your spine endpoint as above.
+ - Set the URL to the address of the MHS Adaptor API in your environment.

+1) `Async Express Pattern Message  - Synchronous Response`

+The Asynchronous Express Messaging Pattern is one of the Spine messaging patterns which is defined in the Spine External Interface Specification.
+In this pattern, a request is made to Spine, but the response is not provided on the same connection.
+Instead, spine initiates a connection back to your
+MHS with the response.
+I.e the response from Spine is delivered like a call back to your MHS.
+The MHS Adaptor has hidden all this asynchronous callback detail behind a synchronous interface, so your HTTP client just sees a simple HTTP request/response.
+This is what the MHS Adaptor has termed the "Sync-Async wrapper".
+When you set the `sync-async` message header to `true` you are requesting the MHS Adaptor to hide this asynchronous response from you, and deliver the response in the same HTTP connection.

+In this example, the `QUPC_IN160101UK05` Spine message is used.
+This Spine message is used when requesting the Summary Care Record of a patient.

+2) `Async Express Pattern Message  - Asynchronous Response`

+The Asynchronous Express Messaging Pattern is one of the Spine messaging patterns which is defined in the Spine External Interface Specification.
+In this pattern, a request is made to Spine, but the response is not provided on the same connection.
+Instead, spine initiates a connection back to your MHS with the response.
+I.e the response from Spine is delivered like a call back to your MHS.

+The MHS Adaptor has hidden all this asynchronous callback detail behind a synchronous interface, so your HTTP client just sees a simple HTTP request/response.
+This is what the MHS Adpator has termed the Sync-Async wrapper.
+When you set the sync-async  message header you are requesting the MHS Adaptor to hide this asynchronous response from you, and deliver the response in the same hTTP connection.

+In this example, the `QUPC_IN160101UK05` Spine message is used again.

 ## AWS Exemplar